xeroxinteractive/embedded-html-component-template/README.md

 3. Is this component a one off to only be used in a limited number of places? - **This is the only case in which a Custom Component should be developed**

 The workflow in maintaining them is significantly more complex and as a result they should be used sparingly.

+## Review

+The final deliverable will be reviewed technically and aesthetically.
+In either case it can be rejected.

+### Technical Criteria

+1. Does it follow the standards and guidance listed below?
+2. Has full source code with source assets been supplied?
+3. Is the code well organised and properly structured?

+### Aesthetic Criteria

+1. Does it accurately represent the Xerox brand?
+2. Does it match the original design?
+3. Does is closely resemble any other component, should it have used an existing component?

+# Technical Guidance

 ## Quick start